jrosehaynes/SQL-Snakes-Project-1/README.md

 7.Query to retrieve all patient details, along with their associated insurance information:
 <img width="645" alt="Screenshot 2024-10-13 at 5 16 07 PM" src="https://github.com/user-attachments/assets/afef2d81-2acb-41d4-9a3b-1eb5f68f2cee">

+Managerial Relevance: provides a comprehensive overview of patient details along with their insurance information.
+This query helps managers streamline administrative processes by making it easier to access key patient data.
+It also improves customer service by ensuring that staff can quickly retrieve information when handling patient inquiries or insurance issues.

 8. Query to get all billing information for a specific patient.
 Allows office employees to find different billing information for a patient easily without searching through multiple tables.
 This query also minimizes any errors and ensures that billing details are for the correct individual.
    <img width="634" alt="Screenshot 2024-10-13 at 5 21 51 PM" src="https://github.com/user-attachments/assets/32b4de60-f29b-4192-9900-ff89a23299e1">